dimitrispaxinos/dimitrispaxinos.github.io/_posts/2014-10-10-One-OData-Endpoint-for-multiple-databases-with-the-same-schema.md

 ---
 layout: post
-title: One OData Endpoint for multiple databases with the same schema
+title: Web Api OData Endpoint for multiple databases with the same schema
-tags: OData WebApi EntityFramework Unity Tutorial
+tags:
+- OData
+- Web Api
+- Entity Framework
+- Unity
+- Tutorial
+description: This post describes the development of an Web Api OData Endpoint for multiple databases that share the same schema.
 ---

 ##Introduction

 In the .NET world, you can easily expose your database data using OData, Web Api and Entity Framework.
 There are many tutorials about this on [Microsoft's site](http://www.asp.net).
-Unfortunately, all the tutorials I found were exposing data from only one database.
+Unfortunately, all the tutorials I have found online are exposing data from only one database.
 So, usually, you end up having an OData endpoint with a Url like this:

 *http://servername/OData/EntityName*